 You can find many holiday message templates on the internet that you can use.
 It’s fast, but is it effective?
 They can reflect your values and identity in a limited way.

 Many companies consider the holiday season the most fruitful and profitable time of the year.
 It’s no wonder because many people are looking for the best products or services for their gifts.
 Your customers' inboxes are full of emails with vouchers, discounts, and special offers.
-They should also find sales messages from your company there.
+I bet they’ll find sales messages from your company there, too.

-You should include one more type of message in your holiday email marketing campaign.
-This email is a holiday message created to build customer relationships instead of just to sell something.
+When planning your holiday email marketing campaign, you should definitely include one more type of message — a holiday email message designed to build customer relationships instead of just to sell something.
 Use this opportunity to get closer to your customers.

 It’s always a good idea to use widely-celebrated events in your email marketing strategy.
 Holiday messages allow you to create long-lasting relationships.
 This is necessary to improve customer retention and build trust.

 In times when everything seems too complicated, make simple gestures.
-Your email message sent during the holiday season is an excellent reason to contact customers.
+Your holiday email message is an excellent reason to contact customers.
 If they’ve chosen your business as the service or product provider, your message won’t be so easily overlooked.

 Prove that you care about your recipients and that you appreciate their presence.
 Personalize your message, and show them what you think about your relationship.
 You can also use some holiday-related words which have a positive tone.
 You can enrich your message with buzzwords like:

 Keep in mind that as part of the email campaign, your customers can write back to you.
-You can manage all emails from customers in a ticketing system such as HelpDesk.
-All your email communication is in one place, so you won’t miss a thing.
+You can manage all messages to customers with a ticketing system such as HelpDesk.
+All your communication is in one place, so you won’t miss a thing.

 The customer journey is all about breaking down your customer’s experience.
-According to the 2020 Customer Service Guide, the customer journey is the path a consumer goes through as they develop a relationship with your brand and product.
+According to The Ultimate Guide to Customer Service in 2021, the customer journey is the path a consumer goes through as they develop a relationship with your brand and product.

 You need to discover and map out all the points where your customers deal with your brand at different stages of your relationship.
 One of these points is through email, and the holiday message is a unique type.